OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 ![line221](line221.png)

 Look at the code of m2-lesson5a.in  -- we see the 'loop()' function at lines 221 - 249.
-It is waiting for Wi-Fi packets and then processes the charcters received.
+It is waiting for Wi-Fi packets and then processes the character(s) received.
 As can be seen if there is an 'A' then this means to call the function go_advance(SPEED), i.e., for the robot car to go forward.

 Let's look in the code to see where the function go_advance() is defined -- lines 50 - 55.
-This calls 4 functions (which by their names seems to relate to each of wheels of the robot car) -- RL_fwd(), RR_fwd(), FR_fwd(), FL_fwd().
+This calls four functions (which by their names seems to relate to each of the wheels of the robot car) -- RL_fwd(), RR_fwd(), FR_fwd(), FL_fwd().
 Ok... let's go see where these functions, or one of them, is defined.
 We see at lines 142-147 RL_fwd() is defined -- it says to digitalWrite(LeftMotorDirPin1B, HIGH).
-The function digitalWrite() won't be defined here since it is a fundamental part of the Arduino programming language which writes a HIGH or LOW value (i.e., becomes voltage) to a digital pin on the Arduino board -- this it can turn on or turn off the motor for that wheel in this case.
+The function digitalWrite() won't be defined here since it is a fundamental part of the Arduino programming language which writes a HIGH or LOW value (i.e., becomes voltage) to a digital pin on the Arduino board.

 Note that the function go_advance(SPEED) has a parameter 'SPEED'.
 Let's see where this parameter is defined.
 If we look at line 14 it defines SPEED as 150.
 This parameter SPEED ends up being passed to the function RL_fwd() (as well as the other ones for the other wheels) where in RL_fwd we see at line 146 that it is passed to the function 'analogWrite()'.
 The function 'analogWrite()' is a fundamental part of the Arduino programming language which outputs a variable voltage on a digital pin which effectively simulates an analog output (via PWM pulse width modulation where the duty cycle of different sized pulses within a time period determines the average voltage output).
 This is how the brightness of an LED or the speed of a motor can be adjusted.